ox-vgg/wise/docs/Explore.md

   --similarity-threshold 0.7

 # 3. Manually review the face clusters and set their status to "Reviewed"
 # if the cluster is well formed.
-Add other metadata such as "description"
+If two or more clusters show the same
+# individual's face, they can be merged into a cluster.
+Metadata such
+# as "description", "reference_url", etc. can also be added to the clusters.
+# Ensure that all the clusters that you want to show in the WISE frontend
-# "reference", etc. to the cluster and press "Publish" button in the
+# search interface have their status set to "Reviewed".
+Finally, press the
-# top-right corner.
-This creates the following three tables in the
+# "Publish" button in the top-right corner.
+This creates the following
+# three tables in the
 # /tmp/wise/wise-test/wise-project/wikimedia-commons-25/metadata/internal.db
 # SQLite database:
 #     facets, cluster_metadata, facet_metadata
+#
 cd $HOME/wise/scripts/explore/frontend
 npm install && npm run build # needs to be done only once